-east bristol contemporary (ebc) is an artist-led gallery based at the trinity centre, bristol, and established in 2016.
+east bristol contemporary (ebc) is an artist-led gallery based at the trinity centre, Bristol.

 ebc is located 15 minutes walk from bristol temple meads station, camera monitored pay and display parking is available in the trinity centre car park.